molneya/indev-level-converter/README.md

 Some versions also have chests filled with almost every item in the game (including some unobtainables) so if you want extra blocks choose one of the versions where they are available.

 ## Known Issues
+The world will not convert if the shape and size is not set to Square and Normal.
+Other world shapes may be supported in the future.

 When loading the world for the first time, the world will take a while to be playable because it must recalculate the light data, as it is not converted with this tool.

 Mobs will not load in versions before Infdev 20100415 because they did not save again before then.